MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/email/remove-license-from-shared-mailbox.md

 > A license is required in the following scenarios:
 > 1. The shared mailbox has more than 50 GB of storage in use.
 > 2. The shared mailbox uses in-place archiving
-> 3. The shared mailbox is placed in litigation hold
+> 3. The shared mailbox is placed in litigation hold.

 ## Remove the license